Excerpts from Faery Tale by Signe Pike

 Faery Tale: One Woman’s Search for Enchantment in a Modern World

-Devon Magoon is an editorial assistant at GoNOMAD and attends the University of Massachusetts at Amherst.
-She writes the Travel News Notes blog.
+Devon Magoon is a former editorial assistant at GoNOMAD and graduated from the University of Massachusetts at Amherst.